attracting and retaining talent

 This data-driven approach makes reviews more objective and fair, which leads to focused feedback and customized growth plans.

-Following are the five ways key behavioral indicators can help you with performance management.
+Here are five ways key behavioral indicators can help you with performance management.

 1. Setting performance goals: